Refinitiv/Real-Time-SDK/CSharp/Ema/Examples/Training/Consumer/300_Series/331_Directory_Streaming/ReadMe.txt

 OMM Consumer application written to the EMA library.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Directory and MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Directory and MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 331_Directory_Streaming showcases usage of directory stream in OMM